Md-Asifullah/partnership-page/README.md

 A few areas of focus while building this project:

-- recreating a polished landing page layout with strong visual structure
+- recreating a polished landing page from a Figma design
 - breaking the UI into reusable and maintainable components
 - keeping styling and spacing consistent across sections
 - making the page mobile responsive